 IVAA Team: Teams of professionals who work with crime victims in the same community.
 Four or five teams are selected.

-Application Process The 2014 Advanced Academy will be held on June 10th- June 12th, 2014 at Boise State University.
+Application Process The 2015 Basic Academy will be held on June 9th- June 11th, 2015 at Boise State University.
 The application process is currently closed.
 In order to be eligible for selection, candidates must submit a completed application, including a letter of recommendation from your supervisor.
-Applications must be received January 15th, 2014 and applicants will be notified by February 1st of their acceptance into IVAA.
+Applications must be received February 15th, 2015 and applicants will be notified by March 1st of their acceptance into IVAA.
 The $500 IVAA registration fees will be due upon notification of selection.

 NOVA Credentialing Training Hours The IVAA meets the requirements for the 40 hours of core curriculum for pre-service training required by NOVA for the National Advocate Credentialing Program.
 Other criteria may be required in addition to the 40 hour training to receive NOVA certification.
 Please contact NOVA at www.trynova.org for additional information.